fabric8io/fabric8/docs/agent.md

 Priority is always give to the [fabric maven proxies](fabric-maven-proxy.html).
 If more than one is registered in the cluster they will be used in order from the oldest to the newest.

 If the target artifact is not found, then the configured maven repositories will be used.
-The list of repositories can be retrieved from the *org.ops4j.pax.url.mvn.repositories* property of the **org.fusesource.fabric.agent** pid.
+The list of repositories can be retrieved from the *org.ops4j.pax.url.mvn.repositories* property of the **io.fabric.agent** pid.

 To change that list of repositories for a specific profile you can simply, you the [fabric:profile-edit](commands/fabric-profile-edit.html) command:

-      fabric:profile-edit --pid org.fusesource.fabric.agent/org.ops4j.pax.url.mvn.repositories=http://repositorymanager.mylocalnetwork.net default
+      fabric:profile-edit --pid io.fabric.agent/org.ops4j.pax.url.mvn.repositories=http://repositorymanager.mylocalnetwork.net default

 It is suggested to keep this configuration in one profile and have the rest of profiles inherit from it.
 The default profile, which is the root of all of the default profiles, seems the ideal place.